 The Arden Credit Management address was: 51 Homer Road, Solihull, West Midlands, B91 3QJ.
-You can find details of the company on Companies House and the FCA register, where they are no longer active.
-The company was dissolved on 31 January 2017, and they were formerly known as Paragon Contract Hire Limited.
+You can find details of the company on Companies House and the FCA register, where Moorgate Loan Servicing Ltd are no longer an active representative.
+The company was dissolved on 31 January 2017, and they were formerly known as and Paragon Contract Hire Limited.

 Why are they writing to me?

 It’s unlikely that Arden Credit Management will have written to you recently.
 However, you may have received a letter from them in the past.
 As a debt collection agency, they were responsible for chasing up late payments for a variety of creditors.

 Like many companies operating in this space, they worked on a basis where they would only charge a fee once they’d collected a debt.
 Similarly, they would purchase ‘bad’ debt (long overdue) for a small fraction of its worth and then collect it to make a profit.